 MEd in Learning, Teaching and Curriculum with Emphasis in Mathematics Education

-The Master of Education degree in Mathematics Education is intended for those who wish to improve their mathematics teaching practice and to gain a broader understanding of issues related to teaching and learning mathematics, K-12.
+The Master of Education degree with an emphasis in Mathematics Education is intended for those who wish to improve their mathematics teaching practice and to gain a broader understanding of issues related to teaching and learning mathematics, K-12.

 This program emphasizes

 - Current issues in mathematics education

 - Increasing equity in mathematics teaching and learning